This post may contain affiliate links. Please read our disclosure policy.

 • Remove the potatoes from the oven and give it another toss, Next, place the chicken on top of the potato mixture.
 Using a pastry brush, brush the remaining sauce over the chicken thighs.

-• Transfer back into the oven and continue to bake until the chicken is cooked through and the potatoes are fork tender, about 35 to 40 minutes.
+• Transfer back into the oven and continue to bake until the chicken is cooked through and the potatoes are fork tender, 35 to 40 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.